Accelerator Academy

 WHO: The experience is limited to 10 social change musicians of all genres oriented toward one of our social justice pillars: civil rights, human rights, poverty, health or climate change.

-WHAT: An intensive curriculum that will explore tools to organize, plan, and raise funds for a music-driven social change concept, with the goal of developing an individualized, feasible proposal that prepares each artist to take their concept into their community, in partnership with key stakeholder/s: nonprofits or social enterprise organizations, funders, underwriters and/or fiscal agents.
+WHAT: An intensive curriculum that will explore tools to organize, plan, and raise funds for a music-driven social change concept, with the goal of developing an individualized, feasible proposal that prepares each artist to take their concept into their community, in partnership with key stakeholder/s such as nonprofits or social enterprise organizations, funders, underwriters and/or fiscal agents.

-WHEN: Eight consecutive weeks followed by 6 months of mentorship and peer to peer gatherings to discuss experiences, typically conducted 1-2 times a year.
+WHEN: Six consecutive weeks of instruction followed by 20 weeks of coaching and peer to peer gatherings to discuss experiences, typically conducted 2 times a year (Fall and Spring).

-The 8-week Academy curriculum is taught and facilitated by experts in the music, nonprofit, business and entertainment industries in 2-week themed sessions.
-Each week includes two days of 1.5-hour instructional meetings, a coordinated/curated Lunch & Learn (hour-long facilitated discussion by invited guest) and relevant readings or assignments (no more than 1-2 hours per week for participants).
+The 6-week Academy curriculum is taught and facilitated by experts in the music, nonprofit, business and entertainment industries in 2-week themed sessions.
+Each week includes two days of 2-hour instructional meetings, a coordinated/curated Lunch & Learn (hour-long facilitated discussion by invited guest) and relevant readings or assignments (no more than 1-2 hours per week for participants).

-WEEKS 2 & 3 — Phase I: Effective Storytelling
+WEEKS 1 & 2 — Orientation & Phase I: Effective Storytelling

 Equity Lens: